John-Trager/meander-bot/readme.md

 # Meander Bot

 TODO:
-- work on fixing permissions with Jetson.GPIO
+- begin CAD work on chassis
+- IMU node
+    - the imu driver is broken (just prob just delete)
+    - may need to write some of this by hand as it seems most driver code is outdated w.r.t ROS version
+- lidar node
-- see if ros msg works
+    - check if it works in rviz (drivers seems work so far)
-- test out sending vel commands to motor_controller
+- encoder hardware / code
+- power concerns (how tf we gonna power everything)

 The goal of this project is to create a modified jetbot that can patrol or meander around my house.